rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 XMCDA 2.0
 .........

 As with all Digraph instances, it is possible to store permanently a copy of the outranking digraph *odg*.
-As its outranking relation is automatically generated by the ``BipolarOutrankingDigraph`` class constructor on the basis of a given performance tableau, it is sufficient to save only the latter.
+As its outranking relation is automatically generated by the :py:class:`outrankingDigraphs.BipolarOutrankingDigraph` class constructor on the basis of a given performance tableau, it is sufficient to save only the latter.
 For this purpose we are using the `XMCDA 2.00 <http://www.decision-deck.org/xmcda/>`_ XML encoding scheme of MCDA data, as provided by the Decision Deck Project (see http://www.decision-deck.org/):
 	>>> PerformanceTableau.saveXMCDA2(odg,'tutorialPerfTab')
 	*----- saving performance tableau in XMCDA 2.0 format  -------------*
 	File: tutorialPerfTab.xml saved !